Kennert007/Driv3r-AutoSplitter/README.md

 # Other

-It doesn't have auto start or auto end.
+It doesn't have auto start or auto end, just general splitting during level transitions.